Which Country Has Highest Visa Approval Rate for UK — Full 2026 Guide

 Q: Does the UK Global Talent visa have a high success rate?

 Yes, for those who receive the "Endorsement."
-The difficulty lies in getting the endorsement from bodies like Tech Nation or the Royal Society.
-Once endorsed, the actual visa approval rate is over 95%.
+The difficulty lies in getting the endorsement from official endorsing bodies such as Tech Nation (now operated by Founders Forum Group) or the Royal Society.
+Once endorsed, the actual visa approval rate is extremely high (Platform Estimate*).
 It is considered the "Elite" route in 2026 because it grants the holder total freedom to work for any employer or be self-employed without sponsorship.
+See current endorsed bodies at https://www.gov.uk/global-talent.
+To check your eligibility compared to other routes, you can use the GlobalMobilityAI Visa Comparison Tool.

 Q: How long does UK visa processing take from Nigeria in 2026?